Exponents can make a simple problem look complicated. Once you know the exponent rules, though, many of these problems become straightforward.

-Here are the exponent rules that you will need to know.
+Here are the exponent rules you’ll need.

 Try this GRE problem that involves Rule 1 and 2: